Lady and the Tramp: Music

+During the film's release, several of the film's songs were featured on several music labels.
+Lee's recordings for "He's A Tramp" and "The Siamese Cat Song" were released as a single by Decca Records.
+Nearly a year after the film's release, Decca Records released the vinyl album Songs from Walt Disney's Lady and the Tramp.
+In 1955, Capitol Records released a children's album, with the script adapted by Alan Livingston.
+Barbara Luddy, Larry Roberts, and Bill Thompson reprised their roles while June Foray voiced Aunt Sarah, the Siamese cats, and Peg, and Daws Butler voiced Trusty, Jim Dear, and Boris.
+The remastered soundtrack of Lady and the Tramp was released on CD by Walt Disney Records on September 9, 1997, and was released as a digital download on September 26, 2006.

-On August 27, 2015, Disney released an expanded two-disc album as an installment of the The Legacy Collection series to coincide with the film's 60th anniversary.
+On August 27, 2015, Disney released an expanded two-disc album as an installment of The Legacy Collection series to coincide with the film's 60th anniversary.
 The first disc includes the film's complete original soundtrack.
 The second disc included one demo recording, two Lost Chords recordings, and six tracks from the 1962 Disneyland Records vinyl album Lady and the Tramp: All the Songs from the Motion Picture.